hsinyenwu/TuORF_vs_NMD_2022/README.md

 Figure S10.
 Lengths of UTRs and CDS for NMD targets and TuORF genes
 Figure S11.
 The mRNA decay rates of NMD targets and TuORF-containing mRNAs in different genetic backgrounds

+Table S1.
+Translated ORFs identified by RiboTaper
+•	Table S1A-C. Translated uORFs identified in the current dataset and our previous Arabidopsis shoot and root datasets
+•	Table S1D-F. Translated mORFs identified in the current dataset and our previous Arabidopsis shoot and root datasets
+Table S2.
+GO-term analysis of TuORF genes
+Table S3.
+Summary of the large-scale datasets used in this study
+Table S4.
+NMD target gene list
+•	Table S4A.
+High-confidence NMD targets expressed in our data
+•	Table S4B.
+49 genes identified as high-confidence NMD target TuORF genes